twobit/gear/README.md

 <a name="Custom" />
 ## Custom Tasks

 Writing a task is especially easy compared to other Node build systems.
 There is no need to use taskjs internals within a task.
-Tasks operate on lists of simple immutable objects.
-Objects have content and meta properties.
+Tasks operate on immutable messages.
+Messages have a body property.
 The task returns transformed data via its callback.

 __Arguments__

  * options - Options for the task.
- * objects - Immutable list of objects created by other tasks.
-Objects must each have a content property.
+ * messages - Immutable list of messages created by other tasks.
+Messages must each have a body property.
  * logger - Logger for outputting status.
  * callback(err, results) - Callback executed when task is complete.

 __Example__
 ```
 // example.js
-// Example task replaces each objects content with a string.
+// Example task replaces each message body with a string.
-exports.example = function(options, objects, logger, callback) {
+exports.example = function(string, message, logger, callback) {
-    var data = objects.map(function(item) {
-        return {content: options};
-    });

-    callback(null, data);
+    callback(null, {body: string});
 };
 ```